trentw/script-to-speech/README.md

 ### Key Features

-- **Multi-provider support**: Use OpenAI, ElevenLabs, Zonos, or custom TTS providers.
+- **Multi-provider support**: Use OpenAI, ElevenLabs, Cartesia, Zonos, or custom TTS providers.
 TTS providers can be set at a per-speaker level
 - **Text processing pipeline**: Customize how text is processed before audio generation
 - **Multi-threaded downloads**: With separate queues per provider for faster generation
 - **Silence detection**: Identify and replace silent audio clips